hellosign/hellosign-openapi/sdks/dotnet/docs/SubSigningOptions.md

 # Dropbox.Sign.Model.SubSigningOptions
-This allows the requester to specify the types allowed for creating a signature.  **Note**: If `signing_options` are not defined in the request, the allowed types will default to those specified in the account settings.
+This allows the requester to specify the types allowed for creating a signature.  **NOTE:** If `signing_options` are not defined in the request, the allowed types will default to those specified in the account settings.

 ## Properties